 Section 7.
 This Ordinance shall take effect immediately.

-APPROVED BY THE CITY COUNCIL O e day of March 2019,
+PASSED BY THE CITY COUNCIL O APPROVED BY THE MAYOR on the THE CITY OF LYNDEN, WASHINGTON, AND day of March 2019,

 MAYOR

 ATTEST:

 CITY CLERK

 APPROVED AS TO FORM:

 CITY ATTORNEY